How to Plan a Trip to Phuket in 2026: Tips From our Multiple Visits

 During Phuket’s dry season (November to May), you’ll be able to enjoy non stop sunshine and the calm, blue waters of the Andaman Sea.
 This time of year is perfect if you want to plan island-hopping tours or perhaps a snorkelling trip.

-If you are planning to visit Phuket during the height of the peak season between Dec and January, I recommend you book as early as possible for the best choice of accommodation.
+If you are planning to visit Phuket during the height of the peak season between Dec and January, we recommend you book as early as possible for the best choice of accommodation.

 On the other hand, during Phuket’s wet season (June to October), you may experience some heavy downpours and choppier waters, with a few completely dry days here and there.